-Crime is which should not happen and if someone is committing it and he should be punished.
-In India, all criminal offenses are mentioned under the Indian Penal Code, which explains the meaning and punishment of the crime and its main ingredients, like Mala Fide intention (Bad faith).
-The first question that will be asked if someone is ever discovered committing an offense is, “Was his act of committing the offence accompanied by bad faith intention?” as the intention is important in every crime.
+Crime should not happen; if someone commits it, he should be punished.
+In India, all criminal offences are mentioned under the Indian Penal Code, which explains the meaning and punishment of the crime and its main ingredients, like Mala Fide intention (Bad faith).
+The first question that will be asked if someone is ever discovered committing an offence is, “Was his act of committing the offence accompanied by bad faith intention?” as the intention is essential in every crime.

 What is Section 307 IPC?

 The attempt to murder section, known as Section 307 IPC or IPC 307 Section, defines the act of attempting to murder and its corresponding punishments.